 Abstract

-Porous biomaterials offer significant advantages in tissue engineering such as the promotion of cellular attachment and enhanced flow of fluids.
-Here we present a versatile, sustainable and low-cost manufacturing technology for the production of porous phosphate-based glass fibres (PGFs) and powders (PGPs) unloaded or loaded with cerium ions (Ce = 0, 0.1, 0.2 and 0.4 atomic %).
+Porous biomaterials offer significant advantages in tissue engineering by promoting cellular attachment and enhancing flow of fluids.
+Here we present a versatile, sustainable and low-cost manufacturing technology to produce porous phosphate-based glass fibres (PGFs) and powders (PGPs) in the system P2O5–CaO–Na2O unloaded and loaded with cerium ions (Ce = 0, 0.1, 0.2 and 0.4 atomic%).
 A polyphosphate coacervate gel combined with the porogen Pluronic 123 (P123) was used as precursor material for manufacturing PGFs (via electrospinning) and PGPs (via drying).
-Porosity was achieved by removing P123 via calcination at 300 °C. The release of cerium ions from PGPs and PGFs resulted in good antibacterial activity against the bacterium E. coli.
-The oxidation state of cerium ions and their ratio was identified via X-ray Photoelectron Spectroscopy (XPS).
-Successful direct seeding of the most common type of skin cells, keratinocyte (HaCaTs) on PGFs was demonstrated for the first time via live cell staining.
-PGFs exhibited excellent cytocompatibility, both when directly seeded onto HaCaTs and when presented as dissolution products, demonstrating the great potential of PGFs for wound healing applications.
-In order to enhance the antibacterial and antioxidant properties, PGFs and PGPs were embedded with the natural antioxidant compound clove oil (clv).
-The antioxidant capacity was evaluated using DPPH (2,2-diphenyl-1-picrylhydrazyl) radical scavenging and TPC (total phenolic content) assays.
-PGFs containing 0.4 atomic % of Ce loaded with clv demonstrated strong antioxidant activity, with DPPH scavenging reaching approximately 87 % and phenolic content measured at around 25 mg gallic acid (GAE) g⁻¹.
-Furthermore, the combined effect of Ce ions and clv on antioxidant performance and antibacterial activity against E. coli was investigated, revealing notable enhancement in both radical scavenging and bacterial growth reduction.
+Porosity was achieved by removing P123 via calcination at 300 °C. Cerium loaded PGPs and PGFs showed good antibacterial activity against the bacterium E. coli.
+The oxidation state of cerium ions was identified via X-ray Photoelectron Spectroscopy (XPS).
+Successful direct seeding of keratinocyte cells (HaCaTs) on PGFs was demonstrated for the first time via live cell staining.
+PGFs’ dissolution products also exhibited excellent cytocompatibility, demonstrating the great potential of PGFs for wound healing applications.
+To enhance the antibacterial and antioxidant properties, PGFs and PGPs were embedded with the natural antioxidant clove oil (clv).
+The antioxidant capacity was evaluated using DPPH (2,2-diphenyl-1-picrylhydrazyl) radical scavenging and TPC (Total Phenolic Content) assays.
+PGFs containing 0.4 atomic% of cerium loaded with clv demonstrated strong antioxidant activity, with DPPH scavenging reaching approximately 87% and phenolic content of around 25 mg gallic acid (GAE) g−1.
+Finally, the combined effects of cerium ions and clv were further assessed against E. coli and in cell-based assays, including intracellular ROS and scratch wound healing tests.
+PG-unl-clv and PG-Ce0.2-clv scavenged intracellular ROS and achieved significant wound closure after 48 h.

 Supplementary files